The Congruence Subgroup Problem for the Free Metabelian group on $n\geq4$ generators: Introduction

-to show also that: \begin{thm} For every $n\geq4$, $C\left(IA\left(\Phi_{n}\right),\Phi_{n}\right)$ is not finitely generated. \end{thm} We remark that despite the result of the latter theorem, we do not know whether $C\left(\Phi_{n}\right)$ is also not finitely generated.
-In fact we can not even prove at this point that it is not trivial (for more, see $\varoint$\ref{sec:Inferences}).
+We remark that despite the result of the latter theorem, we do not know whether $C\left(\Phi_{n}\right)$ is also not finitely generated.
+In fact we cannot even prove at this point that it is not trivial (for more, see $\varoint$\ref{sec:Inferences}).